ubu2020user/Docs/Personal Development/Habits/More Life Quality.md

 + No eating 2 hours before bed
 + Make your room cooler
 + Use blackout curtains
++ Ask your higher self to give you specific information while sleeping that you need to achieve something and to keep it in memory at wakeup

 ## 7. Take a 30 minute walk in nature
 Nature is proven to help you: